Paisley (name)

-Paisley is both an English and Scottish surname and a given name derived from the surname.
+Paisley is an English and Scottish surname and a given name derived from the surname.
 The name is rising in popularity in English speaking countries such as the United States, where it has ranked among the top 1,000 names for newborn girls since 2006 and has ranked among the top 50 names for girls in recent years.
 It is a name that is notably more commonly used by whites in rural states in the United States than in urban areas.
 Spelling variants are also well-used.